10 Best Places To Visit In Timor Leste

 Statue of the Virgin Mary: Standing at the peak, a significant site for pilgrims.

-Trekking Routes: Offering varying levels of difficulty, each showcasing breathtaking natural scenery.
+Trekking Routes: Offering varying levels of difficulty, each showcasing breathtaking natural scenery. - Baucau

 Baucau, the second-largest city in Timor-Leste, is known for its Portuguese colonial buildings, natural springs, and the country’s oldest swimming pool.
 The city’s old-world charm provides a stark contrast to the rural villages surrounding it.